Bahler-Lab/pyphe/README.md

 ## Overview
 A typical fitness screen with pyphe will involve:
-1. Image acquisition with pyphe-scan, or pyphe-scan-timecourse
+1. Image acquisition with _pyphe-scan_, or _pyphe-scan-timecourse_
-2. Quantification of colony properties from images using pyphe-quantify.
-In the case of growth curves, parameters are additionally extracted with pyphe-growthcurves.
+2. Quantification of colony properties from images using _pyphe-quantify_.
+In the case of growth curves, parameters are additionally extracted with _pyphe-growthcurves_.
-3. Normalisation and data aggregation using pyphe-analyse.
+3. Normalisation and data aggregation using _pyphe-analyse_.

 Please see our paper for a detailed protocol.